AlexJuarez/btc-market-legacy/README.md

 Future Enhancements
 •	Implement Bitmessage Address field, and add bitmessage server. (on hold)
 •	Verified Vendor fee.
-•	Permalinks for vendors, /user/alias
+•	Permalinks for vendors, /user/alias done
-•	http://directory4iisquf.onion add verified vendor directory, for pgp keys.
+•	http://directory4iisquf.onion add verified vendor directory, for pgp keys. done
-•	Contract support – send message
+•	Contract support – send message - in process
-•	Allow Vendors to post to followers.
+•	Allow Vendors to post to followers
 •	Add latest posts to user page.
 •	Add an option to encrypt all messages to a user.